henryAdap/Serverless/README.md

 There are lots of significant advantages of using a serverless framework instead of doing manually work.

-In this article, we're going to build a serverless Pokemon RESTful API services with a "Serverless Framework".
+In this article, we're going to build a serverless RESTful API services with a "Serverless Framework".
 Checkout below table for reference.

 #	ENDPOINT	METHOD	DESCRIPTION
-1	henry/	GET	Get a list of all pokemon from the database 2	henry/{id}	GET	Get a specific pokemon.
+1	henry/	GET	Get a list of all from the database
+2	henry/{id}	GET	Get a specific
-3	henry/	POST	Add new pokemon to the database.
+3	henry/	POST	Add new to the database.
-4	henry/{id}	PUT	Update existing pokemon.
+4	henry/{id}	PUT	Update existing .
-5	henry/{id}	DELETE	Delete existing pokemon.
+5	henry/{id}	DELETE	Delete existing .
 Prerequisites
 Install the following tools and frameworks: